ricochhet/SandstormServer/README.md

 Suggestions and pull requests are very appreciated, just keep in mind to follow the project architecture to keep it consistent.

 ### TODO
-- Possibly handle additional mod.io API requests so we can at the minimum display the users subscribed mods.
 - Possibly allow users to automatically open the game process after the proxy server has started.
     - Additionally have the proxy server close when the game closes.
 - Create a faster solution for adding mods with Sandstorm.Api, possibly read all of the ids from a file.
     - Additionally map the game name to the game id.
-- Add more control for running with admin rights.

 ### License
 See LICENSE file.